 HeadOn was marketed back then as a homeopathic medicine — a remedy that was supposed to work by essentially taking a curative active ingredient and diluting it to the point comparable to an eye dropper in a swimming pool.

 If anything that ridiculous can be sold, what can’t be?
 Don’t be concerned the big drugstore chains will laugh you out of their office when you come up with your concoction.
 When I did my story, at least one major chain not only offered HeadOn, they created their own generic version.

 I called the Federal Trade Commission to ask how they could allow a product so silly to be marketed so heavily.
 Their response: We generally don’t start an investigation until we receive lots of complaints.
 Even then, the process could take years.

 6. Kick people while they’re down

-While there’s always an audience for practically anything that promises a quick fix to a common problem, the desperate are the mother lode for the unscrupulous.
-From foreclosure rescue to debt settlement to non-existent government grants, many of the most successful scams target those down on their luck.
+While there’s always an audience for practically anything that promises a quick fix to a common problem, desperate folks are the mother lode for the unscrupulous.
+From foreclosure rescue to debt settlement to nonexistent government grants, many of the most successful scams target people down on their luck.

 The bottom line

-If you’re looking to make a buck or two, and can leave your scruples at the door, there’s plenty of opportunity out there.
-So stop worrying about what’s honest and start thinking about what sells!
+If you’re looking to make a buck or two, and can leave your scruples at the door, there are plenty of opportunities out there.
+So, stop worrying about what’s honest and start thinking about what sells.